|Guide||♦||3 Triplogs||0 Topics|

-This is a prominent peak located on the bend of the bush highway near Saguaro lake and the turn off for Stewart Mountain dam.
-It has awesome views of the surrounding area.
-It's a good off trail peak to get your feet wet on or if you are just looking for a challenge close to home.
+Peak 2433 is a prominent peak located on the bend of the bush highway near Saguaro lake and the turn off for Stewart Mountain dam.
+It has fantastic views of the surrounding area.
+It's an excellent off-trail peak to get your feet wet on or if you are looking for a challenge close to home.
 This peak is visible from Stewart mountain and also happens to be a peak on the list for Summits on the Air W7A/MN-120.

 The Hike starts from the Water Users parking area on the Bush highway.
-For roughly a mile in each direction there is posted no parking so your best bet is the Water users lot.
+It is posted no parking for roughly a mile in each direction, so your best bet is the Water users lot.

 Exit the lot and cross the Bush Highway.
-On the opposite side of the Bush Highway you will see a double power pole with a clearing leading up to it.
+On the opposite side of the Bush Highway, you will see a double power pole with a clearing leading up to it.
 This is the first stage of the hike.
-When you arrive at the double pole stay on the left side of the drainage.
-From here work your way up the left side of the ridge overlooking drainage you will eventually arrive at the first saddle.
-Continue along keeping the drainage on your right and keep going to the next visible saddle.
-After arriving at the second saddle continue working yourself up the ridge line.
-As you work you way up the ridge line you will encounter some short boulder fields a few of the larger leg crushing ones are loose so use caution.
+When you arrive at the double pole, stay on the left side of the drainage.
+From here, work your way up the left side of the ridge overlooking drainage.
+You will eventually arrive at the first saddle.
+Continue along, keeping the drainage on your right, and keep going to the next visible saddle.
+After arriving at the second saddle, continue working yourself up the ridgeline.
+As you work your way up the ridgeline, you will encounter some short boulder fields.
+A few of the larger leg crushing ones are loose, so use caution.
 The false peak should be in view now.
-It has a very large carin on top.
-From here the actual summit is a short hike.
+It has a substantial cairn on top.
+From here, the actual summit is a short hike.
 You have now arrived at the summit.
 Enjoy the views!

 None to speak of at the peak.